biasmv/pv/README.md

 - use correct line width when manual anti-aliasing is enabled.
 - text labels can now be styled (color, font-family, font-weight, size)
 - reduced file size of minified JavaScript file by a little more than 10%
+- ability to add geometric shapes to the 3D scene through customMesh

 ### New in Version 1.3.1